Fifth Bishop of Rockville Centre

-Upon returning to the Diocese of Wilmington in 1999, Bishop Barres was appointed Vice-Chancellor and then Chancellor of the Diocese of Wilmington.
+Upon returning to the Diocese of Wilmington in 1999, Bishop Barres was appointed Vice-Chancellor and then Chancellor of the Diocese.
 Pope John Paul II named him a “Chaplain to His Holiness” in July 2000 with the title of “Monsignor.”
 Pope Benedict XVI named him a “Prelate of Honor” in November 2005.

-Through some innovative approaches to Catholic education and pastoral strategic planning, the New Evangelization mission of the Diocese of Allentown was strengthened.
+Through some innovative approaches to Catholic education and pastoral strategic planning, the New Evangelization mission of the Allentown Diocese was strengthened.
 Bishop Barres wanted the Church to reach out and help young Catholics find their way spiritually.
-As Bishop, he took to social media by establishing a Twitter handle and a weekly video blog.
+As Bishop he took to social media by establishing a Twitter handle and a weekly video blog.
 He would tweet up to three times each day in order to reach out to younger Catholics.

 Long Island Catholic Monthly Column “Holiness and Mission”

 • January 2020 | Joe Lapchick Character Award Foundation Luncheon